isomerpages/moe-juyingsec/_4-our-programmes/Sexuality Education.md

 (iii) Make responsible decisions for yourself, your family and society; and<br>
 (iv) Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.

-You may click&nbsp;[here](http://www.moe.gov.sg/education/programmes/social-emotional-learning/sexuality-education/)&nbsp;**website unavailable**&nbsp;for more information on MOE Sexuality Education.

 #### **Overview of Juying Secondary School’s Sexuality Education Programme**
 4\.
 Sexuality Education is delivered in a holistic manner through the school curriculum.&nbsp;The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.&nbsp;